MarcPG1905/PooperMC/README.md

 - **Better MotD:** Simple custom MotDs, that use MiniMessage and can be randomized.
 - **Better Favicons:** Custom server icons from image links, that can be randomized.
 - **Online Player-Count:** You can set a custom/fake online player count, although that's dishonest and not recommended.
 - **Better Player-Limit:** You can set the custom max players.
-Also allows for the max players always being one more than the online players.
+Also allows for the max players to always be one more than the online players.

 ### Moderation
-Everything moderation-related is also sent/logged to a Discord webhook.
+Everything moderation-related is also sent/logged to a Discord-Webhook.
-- Better Bans with expiration, permanent-bans and reasons.
+- Better Bans with expiration, permanent bans, and reasons.
 - Better Kicks with reasons.
 - Mutes with expiration and reasons.
 - Easy Reports that can be used by anyone and are pretty easy to use.